Pirates Pitch Competition for High School Students

 - 2nd Place Winner: $1,000 cash prize.
 Plus $6,000 scholarship to attend Seton Hall University ($1,500 annually)

 - All other Finalists will receive a $4,000 scholarship to attend Seton Hall University ($1,000 annually)

-For more information and details, call Susan Scherreik, Founding Director, Center for Entrepreneurial Studies, at 973-275-2251, or email at email@example.com
+For more information and details, contact Susan Scherreik, Founding Director, Center of Innovation and Entrepreneurship, at firstname.lastname@example.org.

 Frequently Asked Questions (FAQs)